 King Henry VIII need for independence both in Marriage and Country

-Disputes about wives was not the only reason for wanting to become head of the church.
-There had been long dissatisfaction with having to ask the permission of Rome for ecclesiastical matters, even as far back as the Plantagenet and Norman leaders.
-Agitation between the crown of England and Popes of Rome Remained persistent during these times.
-The Crown of England did not want to be controlled by the pope.
-Ireland also had gotten fed up of being dictated to by others.
+It is well known, King Henry VIII long dissatisfaction with having to ask the permission of Rome for ecclesiastical matters, even as far back as the Plantagenet and Norman leaders.
+Agitation between the crown of England and Popes of Rome remained and had been a common persistent theme.

 People wanted to read scriptures themselves not listen to priests about things they could not read or understand.
 Some thought Roman doctrines had no place in a British church.

 The Act of Royal Supremacy would not suffer any future parliament withdrawal.
 It enabled sovereignty over the civil laws regarding the laws of the Church of England.
 For King Henry VIII and his successors as and established right or fact.
 This 1534 Act also started the English Reformation.
-The Treasons Act was passed in the same year 1534 it stated that if anyone disobeyed the Act of Supremacy, they considered it an act of treason, punishable by death.
+The Treasons Act was passed in the same year 1534, it stated that if anyone disobeyed the Act of Supremacy, they considered it an act of treason, punishable by death.